South Sudan Food Guide

 Tamia (Falafel)

-South Sudanese version of falafel, influenced by Arab cuisine.
-Made from ground fava beans or chickpeas mixed with herbs and spices, formed into balls or patties and deep-fried until crispy.
-Often served with bread, tahini sauce, and vegetables.
-A popular street food and snack throughout the country.
+Tamia is the local take on falafel, carried over from Arab cooking.
+Ground fava beans or chickpeas are mixed with herbs and spices, shaped into balls or patties, and deep-fried until crisp.
+It comes with bread, tahini sauce, and vegetables, and you find it as street food and a snack all over the country.

 Goat Meat Soup

-Rich, flavorful soup made from goat meat, vegetables, and aromatic spices.
-Goat is one of the most common meats in South Sudan, and this hearty soup is often served at gatherings and special occasions.
-The slow-cooked meat becomes tender, and the broth is deeply savory, served with kisra or bread.
+This is a hearty soup of goat meat, vegetables, and spices.
+Goat is one of the most widely eaten meats in South Sudan, and the soup tends to appear at gatherings and special occasions.
+Slow cooking leaves the meat tender and the broth deeply savory; it is served with kisra or bread.

 Regional Specialties & Local Favorites